haszari/kytaime/README.md

 - Toolbar:
   - Edit mode on/off (pencil icon, left).
+  - Save session (menu icon).
   - Play/stop button in top right.
   - Current beat is displayed in the middle (when playing).
+    - Click the number to set the tempo in BPM.
 - Pattern grid:
   - When edit mode is enabled (red pencil):
     - Click + on a row to load a midi file.